Wednesday, December 23, 2020

 2020 May 25, Parks of Decatur, Alabama

-At Delano Park, we saw Pink Roses, pink, blue, and white hydrangeas, shrubs, hostas, and orange daylilies.
+At Delano Park, we saw Pink Roses, pink, blue, and white hydrangeas, shrubs, hostas, and orange daylilies

-Sitting on a limb of the Beale Barbery Shrub was a Mocking Bird.
+Sitting on a limb of the Beale Barbery Shrub was a Mockingbird

-I wonder if he eats Beale Barbery berries?
+Does he eat Beale Barbery berries?

 We saw several squirrels scurrying about in the park.

-We also saw dotted along the path several informative plaques about the animals, trees, & plants.
+We also saw several informative plaques dotted along the path about the animals, trees, & plants.

 We also saw odd-shaped boulders.

-We saw a rabbit, nearly my height, a frog on top of a rock, a beaver, and a dragonfly sitting atop a pole.
+We saw a rabbit nearly my height, a frog on top of a rock, a beaver, and a dragonfly sitting atop a pole.

 Delano Park